SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.4/General_Main_Release_10.4.0_changes.md

 <!-- MR 10.4.0 - FR 10.3.10 -->

-When you deleted a trend pattern when connected to a DataMiner Agent running an old DataMiner version (e.g. 10.3.0), the pattern itself was deleted but the occurrences/matches would remain visible on the trend graph, even after closing the graph and opening it again.
+When you deleted a trend pattern when connected to a DataMiner Agent running an old DataMiner version (e.g. 10.3.0), the pattern itself was deleted but the occurrences/matches would remain visible until you closed the trend graph and opened it again.